 Dental Sedation for Nervous Patients in York

-Intravenous sedation is a relaxation technique that is able to leave the patient in a dream like state.
+Intravenous sedation is a relaxation technique that is able to place the patient in a dream like state.
 One in which they are awake and aware of their surroundings.
 It is administered through an injection and levels are monitored throughout treatment.
 Dental sedation is great for people with dental phobias and nervous patients

 “For over 20 years I had neglected my teeth due to a very bad childhood dental experience, I had found it impossible to even think about going to the dentist never mind letting one look inside my mouth!!
 So it was a huge relief when Fresh, Jenny and her excellent team were recommended to me as a sympathetic, caring and understanding practice.”

 The above are some of the problems dental phobic patients can suffer by putting off essential routine dental treatment.
-Now, however, dental experts have developed a sedation technique that has been proven to ease dental phobia and as well as other common treatment anxieties.
+Now, however, dental experts have developed a sedation technique that has been proven to ease dental phobia and as well as other common dental anxieties.
 Procedures such as tooth extractions can now be done effortlessly and with ease.

 Intravenous Sedation for Nervous Patients